-The Grand River Corridor Improvement Authority (the "Authority") was formed under the terms of Act 280 of the Public Acts of 2005, as amended (the "Act") and by Resolution adopted by the City of Novi City Council on December 4, 2017, as it may be amended from time to time (the "Resolution").
+The Grand River Corridor Improvement Authority (the "Authority") was formed under the terms of Act 280 of the Public Acts of 2005, as amended (the "Act") and Resolution No. R-151-11 adopted by the City of Novi City Council on October 10, 2011, as it may be amended from time to time (the "Resolution").
 Pursuant to the Resolution and Act, the Authority is under the supervision and control of a board (the "Authority Board").
 The Authority exists to exercise those duties and powers provided under the Act, subject to the Resolution.
 These Bylaws and Rules of Procedure ("Bylaws") are adopted for the purposes of establishing the membership and organization of the Authority Board, rules and procedures for the conduct of Authority Board meetings, and a means whereby the duties conferred upon the Authority Board may be effectively exercised.